What Speed Do Airbags Deploy?

 • Controlled Deflation (30+ milliseconds): Vents allow gradual deflation as occupant contacts the airbag

-The entire sequence process occurs within 50 milliseconds of the initial impact – approximately 1/20th of a second.
-This timing critical for maximizing safety while minimizing airbag deployment injuries.
+The entire sequence process occurs within 50 milliseconds of the initial impact, approximately 1/20th of a second.
+This timing is critical for maximizing safety while minimizing airbag deployment injuries.

 Different Airbag Types and Their Deployment Speeds